will2dye4/cloker/README.md

 Pyker currently only supports one variation of poker: [Texas hold 'em](https://en.wikipedia.org/wiki/Texas_hold_%27em).

 Start a game with the `play-game` function.
-By default, the game will have four players (who all start with 10,000 chips), no ante, and blinds of 100 (small blind) and 200 (big blind).
-The game will deal a hand to all players and prompt for input asking how each player should act at each stage of the game.
+The game will have four players (who all start with 10,000 chips), no ante, and blinds of 100 (small blind) and 200 (big blind).
+The game will deal a hand to all players and, by default, prompt for input asking how each player should act at each stage of the game.

 The game will tell you what actions are legal for a given player.
 For example, if the prompt says `Player 4 may fold, call, raise`, then you may type `fold` to fold Player 4's hand, `call` to call